tombomba/tombomba.github.io/_posts/2020-01-01-trust-me-im-a-professional.md

 ---
-title: "Trust me.
-I'm a professional."
+title: "Trust me, I'm a professional"
 layout: note
 excerpt: "Of course I'm a serious critic of serious films.
 What else would I be?"
 image: